 Into the bush

-From the turning at Natural Bridge you need to keep following the path and avoid the temptation to take any turns for the next 1.07km (or close to!).
+From the turning at Natural Bridge you need to keep following the path and avoid the temptation to take any turns for the next 1.1km (or close to!).
 You will eventually end up at Budgary Creek and the entrance to River Caves Canyon.

-The path descends immediately and it’s fairly rocky with some patches of loose soil.
-Not terrible, but a little slippery in parts.
-After 230m you’ll start passing by a series of pagodas and you know you’re coming into canyon territory!
+Soon you’ll pass by a series of pagodas and you know you’re coming into canyon territory!
 Before this point, you’d honestly have no idea!

 Into the canyon